SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Method

 Admittedly, IoU estimation is indeed a widely used technique.
 However, our objective fundamentally differs from previous methods~\cite{feng2021tood,jiang2018acquisition,li20203d}, which primarily focus on box refinement.
 In contrast, our method aims to mine potential dense pseudo-labels from the background in a semi-supervised framework.
-It should be noted that this paper does not claim the novelty of the proposed SIDS but rather presents a simple and effective sampling strategy that yields high-quality dense pseudo-labels.